 In the event of a vacancy on the Board between annual meetings of our stockholders, the Board may request that the Nominating/Corporate Governance Committee identify, review and recommend qualified candidates for Board membership for Board consideration to fill such vacancies, if the Board determines that such vacancies will be filled.
 Our Bylaws allow for up to fifteen directors.
 The Board is permitted by the Bylaws to change the number of directors by a resolution adopted by the Board.
 In February 2014, the size of the Board was increased from four to five members and Mr. Cleaver was appointed to fill the vacancy.
-In addition, Ms. Gillian Ivers-Read resigned as a member of the Board effective October 28, 2014 and Dr. Sing was appointed as a member of the Board to fill the vacancy created by Ms. Ivers-Read's resignation.
+In addition, Ms. Gillian Ivers-Read resignation.
 Both Mr. Cleaver and Dr. Sing, along with the other members of our Board, were subsequently elected to the Board at the Company's 2014 annual meeting of stockholders held on December 30, 2014.